« The Song of God—Volume 1, chapters 1-6

 “O descendant of Bhārata, at that time Kṛṣṇa, smiling, in the midst of both the armies, spoke the following words to the grief-stricken Arjuna.”

-b) Krsna was smiling because his friend Arjuna had agreed to become a disciple.
-Having accepted the role of spiritual matter, however, He prepared to talk with gravity.
+b) Kṛṣṇa was smiling because His friend Arjuna had agreed to become a disciple.
+Having accepted the role of spiritual master, however, He prepared to talk with gravity.
 Talks between master and disciple are serious.

 c) The talk happened in the middle of both armies, so everyone could benefit from it.
 This shows the universal nature of the Bhagavad-gītā.
 Friends or enemies are equally entitled to hear.